seb4stian69/seb4stian69/README.md

 - <a href="https://cecar.edu.co/programas/extension-sincelejo/pregrado/programas-modalidad-presencial/ingenieria-de-sistemas" style="color:currentcolor;">Systems Engineer</a> - <b>5th semester</b>
 - <a href="https://drive.google.com/file/d/1PxxQjfDNb3iB2wxCmeX9YbPgG8xbt4ZK/view?usp=sharing" style="color:currentcolor;">Training Software Development</a> - <b>Completed</b>

+## About me • 🙋🏽‍♂️

+I am a web developer committed to find solutions focused on the integral growth of those people with limited possibilities, I always try to help anyone who asks me for support and I think that one of the best ways to grow is helping others to do it too.
+I consider myself a proactive, creative, resilient and friendly person.
+Don't hesitate to write me if you think I can help you in any way. 😉😜

 ## Skills • 🎯